 Self-paced learning for new people leaders to work through the six development priorities: Mindset, Connect, Purpose, Achieve, Feedback, Develop.
 Work through the guides on your own, at your own pace, with your manager’s support.
 Alternatively, you might choose to meet up with other new people leaders and learn together.
 The six guides make up the complete learning package to help you transition into your new people leader role.

 LDC has regular intakes for the New People Leader Development Programme.
-This includes the six D&A Guides, each followed by a facilitated session (Workout).
+The programme is currently delivered virtually, so no matter where in the country you are based, you can attend.
+This includes the six Development & Action Guides, each followed by a facilitated session (Workout).
 It is supported by Kick-off and Recall sessions and regular peer learning groups.